johnmasonwilliams/Movie-ception/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a copy up and running follow these steps.

+- Log into the `ceclnx01` server

+- `cd` into your `public_html folder`
+- Run `wget --no-check-certificate 'https://docs.google.com/uc?export=download&id=16AyqQ-hte2WUzGM6oadPTeCVDbURTJGP' -O get_website.sh`
+- Run the command `chmod 777 ./get_website.sh`
+- Run the command `./get_website.sh`
+- Copy the url printed at the end once the file runs and paste it into a browser to view the website!

 <!-- USAGE EXAMPLES -->
 ## Usage